 1. Our World View – The Stories We Tell Ourselves as Kids

-3. The Hidden (Shadow) Self – How we want others to see us
+3. The Hidden (Shadow) Self – How we do not want to see ourselves and how we do not want others to see us

-4. The Defense Mechanisms – The ‘glue’ that holds it all in place.
+4. The Defense Mechanisms – The ‘glue,’ as Helen Palmer describes it, that holds it all in place.

 The Youth Enneagram Program Website: www.youthenneagramprogram.com